• Skip to primary navigation

 A hollowed-out loaf of bread on a plate, next to a glass of beer.

-I would thoroughly recommend accompanying your bunny chow with a glass of ice-cold beer and using the inside of the bread to dip into the delicious gravy.
+I would thoroughly recommend accompanying your bunny chow with a glass of ice-cold beer and use the inside of the bread to dip into the delicious gravy.

 How do you eat a bunny chow?